errorcalc/FreeEsVclComponents/README.md

 #English ReadMe:

-**FreeEsVCLComponents** - a free library of VCL components for Delphi.
-All components has best support transparency, FreeEsVCLComponents not flicker, support Interesting possibility for double buffering for TGraphicControl heirs - BufferedChildens property.
+**FreeEsVCLComponents** - Free ErrorSoft Vcl Components - a free library of VCL components for Delphi and C++Builder.
+This new controls and components to improve the appearance applications and to better user experience.
+All components has best support transparency, not flicker, and has support Interesting possibility for double buffering for TGraphicControl heirs.
+Components support visual styles and has modern style.

 Free use for commercial and non-commercial projects, you need specify in About, or anywhere else, that the program used components "FreeEsVclComponents" or link to this repository :)